 - 1. Rath PC et al. A study on the impact of CYP2C19 genotype and platelet reactivity assay on patients undergoing PCI.
-Indian Heart J 2015;67:114-21. - 2.
-Steg PG et al. Stent thrombosis with ticagrelor versus clopidogrel in patients with acute coronary syndromes: an analysis from the prospective, randomized PLATO trial.
+Indian Heart J 2015;67:114-21. - Steg PG et al. Stent thrombosis with ticagrelor versus clopidogrel in patients with acute coronary syndromes: an analysis from the prospective, randomized PLATO trial.
 Circulation 2013;128:1055-65. - Tantry US et al. First analysis of the relation between CYP2C19 genotype and pharmacodynamics in patients treated with ticagrelor versus clopidogrel: the ONSET/OFFSET and RESPOND genotype studies.
 Circ Cardiovasc Genet 2010;3:556-66.

-NUDT15 IM: tioguanine 6956
+NUDT15 IM: tioquanine 6956

-Grade ≥ 2 leukopenia occurs in an estimated 40% of these patients with normal therapy.
-The gene variation increases the amount of the fully activated metabolite of tioguanine.
+Grade ≥ 2 leukopenia occurs in an estimated 40% of these patients with standard therapy.
+The genetic variation increases the concentration of the fully activated metabolite of tioguanine.